mpiccirilli/Rlinkedin/README.md

 --------
 Create a group discussion

-There are two response types here:
+There are two response types here: <br>
-201 Created: Your discussion has been created, most likely you posted to an unmoderated group 202 Accepted: Your discussion is pending approval, most likely you posted to a moderated group
+201 Created: Your discussion has been created, most likely you posted to an unmoderated group<br>
+202 Accepted: Your discussion is pending approval, most likely you posted to a moderated group<br>

 ```{r}
 id <- my.groups$group_id[1]